cincheo/jsweet/doc/jsweet-language-specifications.md

 }
 ```

-In JSweet, you can access the node list elements with the `$get` function, and your can also iterate with the *foreach* syntax.
+In JSweet, you can access the node list elements with the `$get` function, and you can also iterate with the *foreach* syntax.
 The following code generates fully valid JavaScript code.

 ``` java
 NodeList nodes = ...